EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Methodology

 \subsection{\method: Equality graph for Grammar-based Symbolic Expression}

 Enumerating all equivalent variants of a symbolic expression is combinatorially expensive.
-Storing these variants explicitly (e.g., in an array) is highly space-inefficient.
-To mitigate this challenge, we adopt the recently proposed Equality graph (i.e, e-graph) data structure~\citep{DBLP:journals/pacmpl/WillseyNWFTP21,DBLP:journals/jar/WaldmannTRB22}, which compactly represents the set of equivalent expressions by sharing common subexpressions.
-We extend e-graphs to support grammar-based symbolic expressions, noted as \method, facilitating seamless integration with symbolic regression algorithms.
+Storing these variants explicitly is time-consuming and memory-inefficient.
+To mitigate this scalability challenge, we adopt the recently proposed Equality graph (i.e, E-graph) data structure~\citep{DBLP:journals/pacmpl/WillseyNWFTP21,DBLP:journals/jar/WaldmannTRB22}, which compactly represents the set of equivalent expressions by sharing common subexpressions.
+We extend E-graphs to support grammar-based symbolic expressions, noted as \method, facilitating unified integration with symbolic regression algorithms.

 \textbf{Definition.} An \textit{e-graph} consists of a collection of equivalence classes, called \textit{e-classes}.
 Each e-class contains a set of \textit{e-nodes} representing symbolically equivalent sub-expressions~\citep{DBLP:journals/pacmpl/WillseyNWFTP21}.
 Each e-node encodes a mathematical operation and references a list of child e-classes corresponding to its operands.
 Edges always point from an e-node to e-classes.